 Your SD card is now formatted and has the latest firmware for your camera on it meaning your camera will be back in action.
 If you have any questions regarding formatting your SD card please contact us and one of the team will be happy to help.

-Record Settings Step Four: Scroll down the menu until you find dash cam settings, when in this menu you will need to find ‘Record Settings’ and go into that menu.
+Step Four: Scroll down the menu until you find dash cam settings, when in this menu you will need to find ‘Record Settings’ and go into that menu.
 Your screen should now resemble something similar to the image accompanying this step.
 At the bottom of this page it says Off-Voltage, You are able to use the + and – buttons to change the level that you want your dash camera to automatically switch off at.
 When you are happy with the selection, press the back arrow in the top left of the app to save your settings.